This is my salute to a post of a similar name by Kevin Kelly.

 Today, I’m reflecting on my 15 years of design and product management experience, mostly at early-stage tech startups.
 The product designers I admire most got their hands dirty with early Web 2.0.
 They ushered in a new era of apps, advertising, social, and big data.
 They started companies that would become modern-day juggernauts: Twitter, Instagram, Airbnb, Squarespace, Vimeo and many more.

 Web 2.0 was the ultimate expression of right place, right time, right people.
 The right distribution ecosystems were built, like iOS and Android.
 The right developer tools were rapidly evolving, making experimentation fast and cheap.
 Startup funding was aggressive and plentiful.
-Billions of new consumers got their first smartphone. …
+Billions of new consumers got their first smartphone.
+It was a golden era for products: user experience became very, very smooth. …

 At Blockstack, we’re building an application stack for developers that protects fundamental digital rights for all internet users.
 This goal entails rethinking the basics of authentication and data storage so they can be fully user controlled.
 We use blockchain to accomplish this magic, but one downside is that we have to rethink nearly every common user experience pattern on the web.